kevinbdsouza/kevinbdsouza.github.io/_posts/2025-04-12-rlvr-classification.md

   - heuristics
 ---

+When I asked whether a compact 1.5-B parameter model could double as a local land-use classifier, I was really probing two things at once:
+1. Expressive power: do today’s distilled language models understand enough geography and have enough spatial awareness to be decision makers?
+2. RLVR: can reinforcement learning from verifiable rewards (RLVR) scale beyond toy domains?

 <style>
 /* affects only this file */
 code             { font-size: 12px;}
 pre, pre code    { font-size: 12px;}
 </style>

-When I asked whether a compact 1.5-B parameter model could double as a local land-use classifier, I was really probing two things at once:
-1. Expressive power – do today’s distilled language models understand enough geography and have enough spatial awareness to be decision makers?
-2. RLVR – can reinforcement learning from verifiable rewards (RLVR) scale beyond toy domains?

 ## From global optimum to conversational apprentice
 I start with a mixed-integer optimisation model, the Global Land Manager (GLM), that finds the yield-connectivity optimum for an entire Canadian landscape.
 This solution acts as an oracle: